shashankbafna/self-service-dashboard-flask-boilerplate/README.md

 shutil.make_archive("/mnt/data/selfservice", 'zip', base_path)
 ```

 The code to generate the zip file and provide the download link is being executed.
-Please wait a moment while I generate the file.

-It seems like I can’t do more advanced data analysis right now.
-Please try again later.
+I can’t do more advanced data analysis right now.
 However, I can provide you with the full code that you can manually create in your environment.

 Here's the complete structure and content for the project: